-If you’d like to propose a new HTTP extension (e.g., method, header, status code, HTTP/2 or HTTP/3 SETTINGS), it’s best to first describe your use to the mailing list.
+If you’d like to propose a new HTTP extension (e.g., method, header, status code, HTTP/2 or HTTP/3 SETTINGS), it’s best to first describe your use case on the mailing list.
 Often, there’s an existing HTTP feature that can be used.

 If a new extension is necessary, we usually discuss them in Internet-Draft form.
 However, if you’re unfamiliar with that format, write down your proposal precisely but succinctly and send it to the mailing list.

-Upcoming proposals and calls for adoption are tracked in the admin repository.
+Upcoming proposals and calls for adoption are tracked by the Chairs in the admin repository.